lgessler/OLF/README.md

 # OLF

 This is a (very barebones) prototype for a portion of an online linguistic fieldwork utility we developed for Human-Computer Interaction (CS 3205) at UVa, Spring 2015.

+Cf. the PDF in this directory for our report.